project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/deploy_sb_services.md

 **Note:** The following steps are necessary only when the application is being deployed for the first time and should be skipped for subsequent deploys.

-- `deploy-apis.sh` script will print a JWT token that needs to be updated in the application configuration.
+- `deploy-apis.sh` script will print a JWT token that should be updated in the application configuration
-- To find the token search the script output to look for JWT token for player.
+- To find the token search the script output and look for JWT token for player
-- Copy the corresponding token.
+- Copy the corresponding token
 - For reference check the example output as follows:

 <pre>